Ansbach school attack: Aftermath

 In reaction to the attack, the police union advocated the introduction of an early warning system for schools.
 Several state governments expressed a desire to increase the number of school psychologists.
 The German Association of Cities and Towns, in view of the attack as well as the recent death of Dominik Brunner, came out in favor of an advisory council on youth violence, based on the model of the German Immigration Council, which works in cooperation with the Federal Office for Migration and Refugees.
 This advisory council on youth violence would develop plans for initiatives such as using the Internet for antiviolence training and increasing security in public spaces.
 In addition, local authorities supported greater integration among education, judicial, and youth welfare departments, as well as a safety partnership between police, municipalities, schools, and sports associations.

 The 18-year-old who had placed the emergency call was nominated by a classmate for the XY Prize for Civil Courage.

 Trial

 The Ansbach prosecutor's office charged the suspect, who was 19 years old at the time the trial began, with 47 counts of attempted murder, two counts of attempted manslaughter, 13 counts of grievous bodily harm, as well as attempted first-degree arson.
 The Ansbach District Court commenced the trial on 22 April 2010.
 After the charges were read, the trial was closed to the public until the pronouncement of the verdict.
-On 29 April 2010, the defendant was found guilty of all 47 counts of attempted murder, among other charges, and sentenced to nine years of juvenile detention.
+On 29 April 2010, Riess was found guilty of all 47 counts of attempted murder, among other charges, and sentenced to nine years of juvenile detention.
 The juvenile-crime chamber of the Ansbach District Court further ordered his indefinite commitment to a psychiatric clinic.

+In August 2025, Riess escaped the psychiatric clinic he was held in and fled to South America, eventually settling in Bucaramanga.
+He was arrested in early September 2025 in Piedecuesta after Interpol notified the authorities Riess was present in the area.